zenhack/androidRandom/README.md

     ./make-icons.sh

-The build system is otherwise just the stock gradle android template.
+The build system is otherwise just the stock scala android sbt template.

 # License